🏆 Alexandra Palace is the place to be in January to experience the Masters Snooker, the sports most prestigious invitational tournament.

 Sessions start: Afternoon sessions at 1pm.
 Evening sessions at 7pm.

-🎟️ Tickets in advance are available via the ‘Get Tickets’ link.
+🎟️ Tickets are available via the ‘Get Tickets’ link.

-🚊🚗 Travel tips: The nearest railway station is Alexandra Palace situated at the Wood Green entrance to the park, a regular service runs direct from Moorgate.
-The nearest tube station is Wood Green on the Piccadilly line, while the W3 bus runs from Finsbury Park and Tottenham.
+🚊🚗 Travel tips: The nearest railway station is Alexandra Palace at the Wood Green entrance to the park.
+A regular service runs direct from Moorgate.
+The nearest tube station is Wood Green on the Piccadilly line.
+The W3 bus runs from Finsbury Park and Tottenham.
 There are 1,200 parking spaces in the grounds which are free of charge on a first-come, first-served basis.

 👀 LOVE LIVE SPORT?
 Visit our ‘What’s On’ page here for the No. 1 guide to spectator experiences coming up in LONDON.
 And to ensure you don’t miss a moment of the action subscribe here to our newsletter. 👀